-The notion of "collective intelligence" has singular ties to the history of I5M. it has been a formula common in the vocabulary and conversations of many activists, as we know from personal experience, and seems to be confirmed by different documents, interviews (such as those gathered in I5M.cc), etc. The concept is composed of two elements that we want to analyze sequentially, starting with "intelligence".
+The notion of "collective intelligence" has singular ties to the history of 15M. it has been a formula common in the vocabulary and conversations of many activists, as we know from personal experience, and seems to be confirmed by different documents, interviews (such as those gathered in 15M.cc), etc.